Domain Name Request

 IT Services manages both the traditional IP assignment networks and the Network Registration System (NRS) at the university.
 Following are some situations where DNS names are commonly used and how to acquire them.

 A vanity DNS is a specialized or individualized name used in the URL, such as mydepartment.uark.edu.
-To request a vanity DNS address for a university hosted website, submit the Website DNS Request form.
-Vanity DNS is offered to university departments, but is not available for registered student organization sites.
+To request a vanity DNS address for a university hosted website, create a ticket.

 Note: Some university hosting services allow DNS name request for your website as part of the web hosting request process.
 Other hosting services will require that you set up the hosting before submitting a domain name request.